nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Format: `add NAME on START_DATETIME [p/PRIORITY] [d/DESCRIPTION] [t/TAG]`

 > * Name, description and tag are case insensitive.
-> * Tasks can have any number of tags.
+> * Task can have any number of tags.
 > * If task's priority is not specified, it will be set to lowest priority.
-> * Date format is MM-DD-YYYY HHMM (24-hour format); e.g. 10-22-2017 1500.
+> * Date format is MM-DD-YYYY HHMM (24-hour format), e.g. 10-22-2017 1500.
 > * If start time (i.e. HHMM) is not specified, it will be set to **CURRENT** time.

 Examples:
 * `add exam on 10-22-2017` <br>
    Add a pending task named "exam" on 22 October 2017, current time, to the task list.
 * `add exam on 10-22-2017 1500 p/1 d/SR1 t/CS2010`<br>
-   Add a priority 1 pending task named "exam" on 22 October 2017 1500 with attached description "SR1" and tag "CS2010" to the task list.
+   Add a priority 1 pending task named "exam" on 22 October 2017 1500 with "SR1" and tag "CS2010" to the task list.

 ##### Adding a pending task with END DATE & TIME